cylc/cylc-doc/src/tutorial/runtime/introduction.rst

       Defines the workflow in terms of :term:`tasks <task>` and :term:`dependencies <dependency>`.
    ``[runtime]``
-      Defines what runs, where and how it runs.
+      Defines what runs, where and how tasks run.

 The Task Section